Islandora-Collaboration-Group/ISLE/docs/05_contributor_docs/contributor_build_guide.md

 ---

-Steps below are mandatory for any ISLE Committer but optional (though recommended) for any Developer.
+Steps below are mandatory for any ISLE contributor but optional (though recommended) for any Developer.

 ### Step 9: Delete All Recently Built and Pushed ISLE Images on Local Laptop